 Tips to improve form and performance

 Romanian deadlifts seem simple enough, but doing them with proper form and technique is crucial to maximize results and reduce your risk of injury.
-So to further help you master your RDL's, here are a few tips to help improve your form and exercise performance:
+To further help you master your RDL's, here are a few tips to improve your form and exercise performance:

-Use lifting gear: Lifting gear like lifting straps and lifting belts can give you the support you need to go heavier on your reps.
+- Use lifting gear: Lifting gear like lifting straps and lifting belts can give you the support you need to go heavier on your reps.
 If you want to maximize your results, heavy sets are key, but there is a risk of injury to your lower back or other muscles.
-To ensure you're lifting as safely as possible consider using lifting straps and a lifting belt on your really heavy sets - and in case you need some, we have awesome cute lifting gear that helps maximize your heavy lifting days in style!
-Learn more about our new Lifting Gear Collection, plus how to use it!
+To ensure you're lifting as safely as possible consider using lifting straps and a lifting belt on your really heavy sets - and in case you need some, UPPPER has high-quality and stylish lifting gear that helps maximize your heavy lifting days!

 Romanian Deadlift alternatives and variations